Can JUUL cause cancer?

 JUUL may have deliberately downplayed health risks associated with JUUL e-cigarettes and aggressively targeted minors.

 We believe that’s wrong and if these allegations are true, we are committed to holding JUUL and other e-cigarette manufacturers accountable.

 For a FREE consultation with our product liability attorneys, please call 1-800-525-7111 or complete the short form below.

 There is no obligation and no attorney fee unless we win your case and you receive financial compensation.

-Our JUUL lawsuit lawyers have nearly 200 years of collective legal experience and we are committed to fighting for justice for injured consumers everywhere.
+Our JUUL lawsuit lawyers have more than 225 years of collective legal experience and we are committed to fighting for justice for injured consumers everywhere.

 Call 1-800-525-7111 to speak with our legal team.
 We’ll listen to you and advise you on your legal options.
 The consultation is free, and you won’t pay a dime unless we win your case.